enblacar/SCpubr-book/docs/10-GeyserPlots.md

 </div>

 ## Rotating X axis labels.
 As with the example above, X axis labels might overlap one with another.
-This can be changed by using `rotate_x_axis_labels = TRUE`,
+This can be changed by using `rotate_x_axis_labels = FALSE`,

 ```r